anggaprytn/Gojek-Register/README.md

 Register Gojek using Indonesian or US mobile numbers and redeem voucher using command line.

 ## Change Voucher Code
-Change "GOFOODBOBA07" in 'run.php' with voucher code that available.
+Change "GOFOODXXXX" in 'run.php' with voucher code that available.

 ## Usage
 ```bash